Discovery of ignorance and the exploration loop

 Capital and infrastructure fund and enable exploration.
 Exploration produces knowledge.
 Knowledge creates power and advantage.
 Advantage attracts more capital.
 Model talent matters, but the dominant advantage comes from owning the loop (compute, data, distribution, real-world feedback).

 In the 1500s–1800s, “exploration” meant ships, navigators, maps, ports, financiers, and state backing.
-In AI, exploration means running huge numbers of experiments (training + inference), but the constraints are different: compute, energy, deployment surfaces, and feedback loops.
+In AI, exploration means running huge numbers of experiments (training and inference), but the constraints are different: compute, energy, deployment surfaces, and feedback loops.

 OpenAI × Microsoft is the industrial-scale version: capital, compute, distribution, and governance intentionally linked.
 Microsoft has explicitly described a “multiyear, multibillion dollar” investment partnership, and the relationship is designed around turning frontier exploration into real-world deployment at scale.